Wang Zhao (linguist): Life

 In 1913, he served as vice-chairman of the Union of Pronunciation Union, and later resigned.
 As S. Robert Ramsey tells it in his account of the proceedings:

 Few of the delegates at the 1913 conference on pronunciation seem to have had any idea of what they were up against.
 The negotiations were marked by frustratingly naïve arguments.
-“Germany is strong,” it was said, “because its language contains many voiced sounds and China is weak because Mandarin lacks them.”
+"Germany is strong," it was said, "because its language contains many voiced sounds and China is weak because Mandarin lacks them."
 But if linguistic knowledge was in short supply, commitment to position was not.
 Passions were hot, and frustrations grew.
 Finally, after months of no progress, Wang Zhao, the leader of the Mandarin faction, called for a new system of voting in which each province would have one and only one vote, knowing full well that the numerically superior Mandarin-speaking area would then automatically dominate.
 Delegates in other areas were incensed.
 The situation became explosive.
-Then, as tempers flared, Wang Rongbao, one of the leaders of the Southern faction, happened to use the colloquial Shanghai expression for ‘ricksha,’ wangbo ts’o.
-Wang Zhao misheard it for the Mandarin curse wángba dàn ‘son of a bitch [literally turtle’s egg],’ and flew into a rage.
+Then, as tempers flared, Wang Rongbao, one of the leaders of the Southern faction, happened to use the colloquial Shanghai expression for "ricksha," wangbo ts'o.
+Wang Zhao misheard it for the Mandarin curse wángba dàn, "son of a bitch [literally turtle’s egg]," and flew into a rage.
 He bared his arms and attacked Wang Rongbao, chasing him out of the assembly hall.
 Wang Rangbao never returned to the meetings.
 Wang Zhao’s suggestion to change the voting procedure was adopted, and after three months of bitter struggling, the Mandarin faction had its way.
 The conference adopted a resolution recommending that the sounds of Mandarin become the national standard.

 In his later years, he studied classics and advocated education to save the country.
 In 1933, Wang Zhao died.

 Family

-The great-grandfather, Wang Xipeng, was the chief soldier and died in the Opium War.
+The great-grandfather Wang Xipeng, was the chief soldier and died in the First Opium War.
 He has a brother Wang Xie and a younger brother Wang Zhuo.